omaryassin96/Jarir.com-Webscraping/README.md

 # jarir_scrape
-Jarir is a Saudi store for selling computers and office supplies.
+Jarir is a Saudi store for selling computers and office supplies, and we are going to scrape it and make a smart buying guide based on the products data scraped.

 # Idea
 - Create a code to scrape Jarir laptops + clean data.
 (50%)